d0uk4n/winspring/README.md

-# winspring
-Windows blue screen respring theme

-# Install

-1.Download Filza File Manager, Snowboard & SnowboardRespringExtension Tweaks using your package manager.

-2.Download winspring.zip & unzip.

-3.Copy the extracted file to /var/jb/Library/Themes (/var/Library/Themes for rootfull jailbreak) folder.

-4.Enter the settings of Snowboard Tweak using Settings App and apply winspring from the Choose Theme section.
+#Windows Respring Theme

+#Install

+If you are using a Rootless Jailbreak, download the arm64 deb file, if you are using a Rootfull Jailbreak, download the arm deb file, and install it using your Package manager.

+Install the Snowboard tweak and the Snowboard Respring Extension tweak as an extra for it to work.

+Find the Snowboard in the settings section and activate winspring and then respring. ;)